 Pick the Path Selection Tool (A) and select your white rectangle.
 Focus on the Options bar and enter 10 px in the Corners input field.

 Pick the Rectangle Tool (M) and create a 340 x 400 px shape.
 Fill this new rectangle with R=255 G=0 B=0, lower its Opacity to around 30%, and place it as shown in the following image.

 4. How to Create and Align the Text Effect

 Pick the Type Tool (T) and open the Character panel (Window > Type > Character).
-Select the Odudo font and set the size to 150 px, the leading to 150 px, and the tracking to 300.
+Select the Odudo font (no longer available) and set the size to 150 px, the leading to 150 px, and the tracking to 300.

 Click on the artboard and add your text about as shown below.
 Make it black.

 Make sure that your text is still selected and go to Type > Create Outlines (Shift-Control-O).
 Ungroup (Shift-Control-G) the resulting group of shapes.

 Now you need to align your letter shapes to the edges of that transparent red rectangle.

 Let's start with the "L" shape.
 Select it along with the red rectangle.
 Click on the edge of the rectangle to highlight it and therefore make it your key object.
 Open the Align panel (Window > Align) and click the Vertical Align Top and Horizontal Align Right buttons.